pragmaxim/pragmaxim.github.io/content/blog/bruteforce-chain-catch-up.md

 - rsync partition
 - `/maintenance/resume/at/{height}`

 What about atomicity?
-- Definitely SIGTERM friendly, it is quote trivial to make atomicity guarantees besides hardware crashes or power outages
+- crash (outage/OOM) is solved by :
+  - relying on WAL
+  - in case of one or more shards being a commit ahead, we roll them back to last shared height
-- crash/outage is solved by checking last blocks on startup and validating that address balances matches the history, if not, reindex last N blocks
+- always checking last blocks on startup and validating that address balances match the history
-- comparing address tx history with balances in last hundreds of blocks on startup reveals any corruption or inconsistency, if balances of almost 1M of arbitrary addresses are correct, we may assume the rest is correct too.
+  - if balances of addresses from last blocks are correct, we may assume the rest is correct too

 What about address distribution, locality, hotspots, parallel write skew?
 - skew is mitigated by not sharding by `address` only, but by `(address, asset_id)` with fan‑out merge at query time